Andres9888/FullStackEngineerChallenge/my-app/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 This project uses the following technologies:

 Next.js as my React framework for frontend

-Next.js for with nextAuth for authentication and to handle api calls
+nextAuth for authentication and to handle api calls

 MongoDB for the database

 Node for the backend

-Graphql and Apollo to handle api calls and data management Typescript for static typing and as language used for whole project
+Graphql and Apollo to handle api calls and data management

+Typescript for static typing and as language used for whole project

 ## Getting Started